 Why this program?

-The HC-130J has a more advanced engine and propellers, which provide a 20 percent increase in speed and altitude, and a 40 percent increase in range over the HC-130H.
+The HC-130J has a more advanced engine and propellers, which provide a 20 percent increase in speed and altitude, and a 40 percent increase in range and endurance over the HC-130H.
 The new aircraft also features state-of-the-market avionics, including all-glass cockpit displays and improved navigation equipment.
-The HC-130J’s suite of command, control, communication, computers, cyber, intelligence, surveillance and reconnaissance (C5ISR) equipment helps to extend the fleet’s mission capabilities.
+The HC-130J’s suite of command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance equipment helps to extend the fleet’s mission capabilities.

-The Coast Guard has 16 HC-130Js in its operational fleet.
+The Coast Guard has 18 HC-130Js in its operational fleet, operating out of three air stations.
 Under production:

 Aircraft |